boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing.md

 ## Dismiss `shares`

 Blech currently proposes to use a `shares` if this an intended behaviour.
-We think this is no longer necessary with borrowing, causality and passing inputs to functions by-reference and by-value.
+We think this is no longer necessary with borrowing and causality.

 ## Todo